 From the Bulkley River and the towering Coast Mountains and then on to the Pacific Ocean and the mist shrouded Queen Charlotte Islands, Northwest British Columbia promises the visitor some of the province's most breathtaking scenery.
 Steeped in history, the rivers, valleys and lakes of Northwest BC hold much to be discovered.

-Tourism BC is a government agency responsible for marketing Northern British Columbia as a travel destination.
+Destination BC is a government agency responsible for marketing Northern British Columbia as a travel destination.

 Northern BC's vast wilderness comprises more than half the province – approximately 500,000km sq/193,051mi sq.
 It is larger than California or Japan and twice the size of the United Kingdom.